Guitar-Sound-Processing/GSP/gsp_daisy/Intro.md

 ## 1 Description

 The Guitar Sound Processing is configured by interpreted commands by Daisy Seed (DS) and by the External Device - ED (ESP32 or Arduino, for instance), through serial interfaces or USB.
-These commands will be explained in next sessions.
-DS can accept specific commands to:
+There are commands to change the effects setup and the effect position in chain.
+More specificaly DS can accept commands to:

 -	change effect parameters,
 -	select and activate the effect in chain,